CNRFisheries/Survey_gap/README.md

 # Survey_gaps
-This repo contains the workflow developed to easely fill the survey haul gaps
+This repo contains the workflow developed to easily fill the survey haul gaps

 # Data preparation
 1) Build a csv file for each species on which you want to fill the missing hauls following this format: